 3. The front knee and two arm movements above, should be done at exactly the same time.
 As the above moves are executed, immediately start to step with the right leg, pushing the right side of the body forward.

-4. Keep the same height throughout the step, knees come close together at the half way point, body square and both feet facing forward.
+4. Keep the same height throughout the step, knees and feet come close together at the half way point, body square and both feet facing forward.

 5. As you start the second half of the step, from the half way point, keep your body weight over your back (left) leg.